baidu/san-website/source/_posts/en/tutorial/component.md

 });
 ```

-In 3.7.0 and latter versions, self-managed subcomponents supports `owner` and `source` options.
+In 3.7.0 and latter versions, manually created subcomponents supports `owner` and `source` options.

 Specify `owner` to wire the subcomponent with its owner: